 It’s difficult to put ones finger on what is exactly different between PC gaming now and 15 years ago.
 Aside from the obvious differences common to all platforms; the technology, graphics, sound and hardware etc were older – but there was something more exciting about gaming back then.

 It’s 1998, a friend of the family buys a new computer.
 It’s a Time PC (remember them?).
 I get a call to go round and help ‘set it up’ for them.
 In the box with all the cables there’s the usual ‘Nero Burning Rom’ trial CD’s but with the graphics card came a free game.

 Despite what comments I may make in this review, The Ball is an iconic game.
 It’s impossible to review this title without explaining (for those of you that might not know) the history of The Ball and its significance.

 After a brief trial many years ago, I’ve decided to return to Azeroth and once again flirt with World of Warcraft.

-“Always bet on black” – Wesley Snipes, Passenger 51
+“Always bet on black” – Wesley Snipes, Passenger 57

 With the words of the tax dodging thespian never more pertinent and the adventures ahead of me in New Vegas there could be no other option – SDG_LM was all in.

 Fallout New Vegas immediately strikes out to differentiate itself from Fallout 3 by starting you in what appears to be the exact opposite of how three started.
 Getting robbed, shot in the head and then buried in a shallow grave is never the nicest start to your adventures but luckily you survived and now you’re out for revenge.
 Which in the Mojave Desert will be served hot, sweaty and with sand in your shoes.

 So how do you go about writing a review on a game that has received so much commercial success and community attention without repeating what everyone else has already said?
 It’s tricky, but there are still people out there looking for a slightly alternative view on things…..and so that’s what I’ll try to bring in this review.